Girlboss (TV series): Production

 In February 2016, it was announced that Netflix had ordered a series based on Amoruso's autobiography #Girlboss.
 It was announced that the first season received an order of 13 episodes.
 In June 2016, Britt Robertson joined the cast of the series.
 That same month, Johnny Simmons, Alphonso McAuley and Ellie Reed joined the cast.
 In July 2016, Dean Norris joined the cast in a recurring role.

 Principal photography took place in San Francisco and Los Angeles.

 Episodes

 Reception

-Review aggregator Rotten Tomatoes gives the first season a 32 percent rating based on 25 reviews and an average rating of 5.94/10.
+Review aggregator Rotten Tomatoes gives the first season a 32% rating based on 25 reviews and an average rating of 5.94/10.
 Metacritic gives the series a score of 53 out of 100, based on 13 critics, indicating "mixed or average reviews".

 Some critics criticized the main character's unlikeability, but praised Robertson's portrayal.

 Critics were divided as to whether the show presented a feminist message.
 Jennifer Wright from New York Post called the show a "feminist fraud" because of Sophia's selfishness.
 On April 18, 2018, Zimbio criticized the show saying it was "like the weird forgotten cousin of Degrassi".